hackash/chatbot-service/README.md

-## Chat bot service for javascript projects
+## Chat bot service for javascript applications

 > Javascript service to create chat bots with your custom questions and scenarios